Campaign Director

 - Coast Mental Health Foundation – the philanthropic fundraising arm of Coast

 Founded in 1974, Coast Mental Health advocates for, supports, and promotes the recovery of people living with mental illness.
-With more than 50 years of experience in community-based mental health services, Coast delivers housing, support services, and employment opportunities designed to empower recovery and independence.
+With more than 50 years of experience delivering communitybased mental health services, Coast provides supportive housing, recovery-oriented programs, wraparound supports, and employment opportunities designed to empower recovery and independence.

-Coast’s client-focused, recovery-oriented approach ensures that individuals lead their own recovery journey.
+Coast’s client-focused, recovery-oriented approach recognize that individuals lead their own recovery journey.
+Through housing, outreach, peer support, rehabilitation, education and employment programs, Coast works alongside individuals and families to help build long-term, well-being, community connection and hope.
 Clients set goals, choose programs, and often give back as peer support workers, volunteers, and governance members.

 Shared Vision: A community that embraces and honours people with mental illness so they may thrive and contribute.